JustinMullin/drifter-kotlin/README.md

 for my personal use, mainly in [Ludum Dare][2] and other game jams.
 The intention is to enable super rapid game development in Kotlin, with a strong preference for convenience and succinctness over performance or really anything else.

-This library is very far from complete.
-Some of the features are fairly half-baked and may be badly implemented.
-Some may not work.
-I only add features here when I need 'em for some project.
-You're welcome to submit PRs, but I can't guarantee I'll merge frequently or at all.

  [1]: http://libgdx.badlogicgames.com
  [2]: http://ludumdare.com/